 According to the corporate press release, the watch is powered by the caliber AN 2846-10 automatic movement.
 There are no details given as to the movement characteristics, but I guess that this is a modified (or, more probably, a re-decorated, if even that since the mechanism will be hidden from your eyes with a solid case back cover with a stylized fish engraved on it) version of the well-known ETA 2846 self-winding caliber.

-On the other hand, slower cadence of balance is usually a good thing when it comes to “vintage” mass-produced calibers: being a bit, um, cruder than modern mechanisms, they are also harder to fine-tune and the slower the balance wheel oscillates, the less errors will be multiplied by the next time you decide to correct time on your timekeeper.
+On the other hand, slower cadence of balance is usually a good thing when it comes to “vintage” mass-produced calibers: being a bit, um, cruder than modern mechanisms, they are also harder to fine-tune and the slower the balance wheel oscillates, the fewer errors will be multiplied by the next time you decide to correct time on your timekeeper.

 Also, there is not as much stress on moving parts, which means that the mechanism will probably last longer and you won’t have to service it as often, which is a plus for a person more obsessed about how their timekeeper looks, not how it works.